BeSinhorelli/BeSinhorelli/README.md

 - 🚀 I really enjoy software development
 - 🎯 Looking for opportunities to grow as a developer
 - ✏️ Self-taught, always studying independently to improve my technical and interpersonal skills
-- 🗣️ Intermediate English speaker, studying both independently and through a language course
+- 🗣️ Intermediate English, studying both independently and always evolving.
 - 🍃 Currently focused on learning Java with Spring Boot and building REST APIs, testing HTTP requests using Postman

 ---

 ## 🎓 Academic Background
 - 🎓 Technologist Degree in Systems Analysis and Development — **PUCRS** — In progress (2025–2027)
 - 💻 Technical Degree in IT — **Escola Técnica Mesquita** — Completed (2023–2024)
-- 🗣️ English Course — **Senac Idiomas** — In progress (2024–2027)

 ---

 ## 🗒️ Certifications